watch - American Butler

 Whiteface, Lake Placid

-• Seasonality: from early November to early April.
+• Season: early November to early April;

-• Ski pass: $79 per day for adults and $58 for children, while ski rental costs $44.
+• Ski pass: $79 per day for adults, $58 for children; ski rental costs around $44.

 Park City, Utah

-• Seasonality: late November to mid-April.
+• Season: late November to mid-April;

 • Ski pass: $145 for adults, $93 for children.
-Free buses operate.

 Skier on a slope with a strong slope in a ski resort overlooking the mountains